NabiilahArdini/microbiome/book/book/06-EDA.md

 The combined jitter and density plot above shown how each microbes (point) present in our samples based on its relative abundance for both early and late sampling period.
 The wider the size of a violin plot, the higher frequencies or possibility of our sample having that score of abundance.

 Based on the jitter visualization, we know that the Phylum *Firmicutes* dominates the mice gut microbiome compared to other taxa.
-That means the microbes present in the mice gut mostly comes from the Phylum *Firmicutes*, and then accompanied by some other microbes from the Phylum *Bacteroidota*, *Actinobacteria*, *Patescibacteria*, and *Proteobacteria*.
+That means the microbes present in the mice gut mostly comes from the Phylum *Firmicutes*, and then accompanied by some other microbes mostly from the Phylum *Bacteroidota*, *Actinobacteria*.

 Although *Firmicutes* dominates the diversity of the mice gut microbiome, the violin plots also revealed that its abundance is highly varied from low to high abundance.
 Compared to *Bacteroidota* which, although only having some microbial species present in our sample, most of the species have a high abundance in our sample.
 Meanwhile, *Actinobacteria*, *Patescibacteria* and *Proteobacteria* present in a more lower abundance.
+This applies to both early and late mice age.

 Another thing we can take from the plot is that the microbial community is slightly changing from the early to the late period of mice age.
 You can see that *Firmicutes* and *Bacteriodota* sligtly having lower abundance in its late period than its early one, and *Actinobacteria* which has slightly higher abundance in its late period.